-The Special Collections Library houses rare and older texts and the main public reading room is located on the 8th floor of the Hatcher Graduate Library.
+The Special Collections Research Center houses rare and older texts and the main public reading room is located on the 8th floor of the Hatcher Graduate Library.
 However, it's VERY important to note that most items are stored off site and will not be available for immediate use.
-This page will show you how to find items in Special Collections and how to request items be sent over to the library from storage so you can use it when you're ready.
+This page will show you how to find items in the Special Collections Research Center and how to request items be sent over to the library from storage so you can use it when you're ready.

 You will also need to enter some type of relevant keyword to make sure that you get a list of results when doing this search.
 In this example, the blue arrow shows that the keyword "literature" has been entered.
 Ideally, using this type of keyword will mean that you find items that in some way talk about literature or are a piece of literature.

 You may also limit your search by language; meaning, the language the book has been published in.
 It's not highlighted in the example to the right, but section below "location" gives you the option to limit your language of material.

 The image on the right shows you the information for one of the books which was found when doing the search shown in step #2.
 What you can tell from this image is that this book is in English, was authored by 6 people, and was published in 1525 (look at line of information next to "Published").
 More information is also listed under the "Holdings" tab (light green box).
 What we see is that the item is in the "Special Collections General and Rare" Library and it has a call # of PA8360 J6 H63 1525 (green arrow).